 DIY Tote Bag Pattern (Cut Plan)

 The cut plan is the Holy Grail of sewing.
 You will love having a cut plan for each project since you can make adjustments before cutting.
-You know that old saying measure twice cut once?
+Do you know that old saying, measure twice, cut once?
 It applies to fabric too.

-The first information you will want to write down on your cut plan are the finished face size measurements.
+The finished face size measurements are the first information you will want to write down on your cut plan.
 I wanted a finished size of 16″ by 16″, so I wrote that down and a 4″ bottom.
 As you can see in the photo below that my cut plan is nothing fancy, but it has saved me time and helped me avoid wasting fabric.

 The width of the cut fabric needs to be 18″, which includes seam allowances.

-To determine the length of the fabric, I accounted for a 16″ face that is doubled and the 4″ bottom; also, the 2″ header adding together equals 38″.
+To determine the length of the fabric, I accounted for a 16″ face that is doubled and the 4″ bottom; also, the 2″ header added together equals 38″.